Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/New-AzADUser.md

 # New-AzADUser

 ## SYNOPSIS
-Add new entity to users
+Adds new entity to users

 ## SYNTAX